PlacideNdai/tictactoe/README.md

 # tictactoe
- This is a simple react js
+ This is a simple tic tac toe build over the break.